bitcraze/bitcraze-website/src/support/downloads.md

 ## Bitcraze Virtual Machine

-See the VM download section on the [wiki](//wiki.bitcraze.io/projects:virtualmachine:index#download) for the latest version.
+See the VM download section on [github](https://github.com/bitcraze/bitcraze-vm/releases/) for the latest version.
 You will also find older versions there if you need them.